sous-chefs/postgresql/README.md

 On systems that need to connect to a PostgreSQL database, add to a run list `recipe[postgresql]` or `recipe[postgresql::client]`.

 On systems that should be PostgreSQL servers, use `recipe[postgresql::server]` on a run list.
-This recipe does set a password for the `postgres` user.
+This recipe can set a password for the `postgres` user by doesn't by default as it's stored on the node object and this may be undesirable.
 If you're using `chef server`, if the attribute `node['postgresql']['password']['postgres']` is not found, the recipe generates a random password and performs a node.save.
 (TODO: This is broken, as it disables the password.)
 If you're using `chef-solo`, you'll need to set the attribute `node['postgresql']['password']['postgres']` in your node's `json_attribs` file or in a role.

 On Debian family systems, SSL will be enabled, as the packages on Debian/Ubuntu also generate the SSL certificates.
 If you use another platform and wish to use SSL in postgresql, then generate your SSL certificates and distribute them in your own cookbook, and set the `node['postgresql']['config']['ssl']` attribute to true in your role/cookboook/node.